londelidess/Bumblr-Tumblr-replica/README.md

 * Users can sign up, log in, and log out.
 * Users can use a demo login to try the site.
 * Users can't use certain features without logging in (like posting, commenting, liking, and following).
-* Logged in users are directed to their profile page which displays their posts and details.
+* Logged-in users are directed to their profile page which displays their posts and details.
-* Logged out users are directed to a landing page showcasing trending or recent posts.
+* Logged-out users are directed to a landing page showcasing trending or recent posts.

 ## 2. Posts